gregparkes/turbopanda/changelog/current.rst

 `turbopanda.metapanda`
 ......................
+- meta calculations make use of `.str.common_substrings` rather than the pairwise implementation as before.

 `turbopanda.ml`
 ...............
 - |Enhancement| `.fit.basic` and `.fit.grid` have changed parameter ordering,
 and accept pandas.DataFrame objects
+- |Enhancement| `pca` now is vectorizable, with the addition of `stratified_pca` to streamline this
 - |Enhancement| `.plot` methods now use boxplots from the `.plot` library
 - |Fix| Many bugs in `.plot.pca_overview' which wasn't plotting eigenvectors properly